achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 ggsave("./plots/accel_plot.pdf", height = 4, width = 6)
 ```

-We can conclude from this graphic that our patient had increased
+We can conclude from this busy graphic that our patient had increased
 activity between 6:00pm and 10:00pm on Monday, Wednesday, Friday and
 Saturday suggesting he may go on exercise on socializing with friends on
 these evenings.
 The patient seems to have morning activites between